sukrumerey/OpenPNM-Examples/PaperRecreations/Wu_ElecActa(2010).rst

 .. _R.
 Wu et al. / Elec Acta v54n25 (2010) 7394–7403: http://www.sciencedirect.com/science/article/pii/S0013468610009503

-    | The following example was painstakingly created using an early version OpenPNM, and does not work properly with the current version.
-It still valuable as it provides a detailed illustration of the OpenPNM workflow.
+    | **Warning:** The following example was painstakingly created using an early version OpenPNM, and does not work properly with the current version.
+It is still valuable as it provides a detailed illustration of the OpenPNM workflow.

 .. code-block:: python